MI-OSiRIS/mi-osiris.github.io/components/ceph.md

 #### Ceph Metrics

 To gather Ceph metrics we use Collectd with a plugin that reads from the daemon admin sockets.
 Collectd feeds into Influxdb which supports intaking Collectd UDP data directly.
-We also gather system stats such as CPU, Iotime, memory, threads, etc.
+We also gather system stats such as CPU, Iotime, memory, threads, etc.  For an overview of this toolchain please have a look at our [monitoring and logging overview](/components/monitoring.html)

 We can then visualize this data with Grafana.
 For example, here are two simple dashboards showing OSD operation latency and operations per second.